Sample-Efficient Quantum State Tomography for Structured Quantum States in One Dimension: Introduction

 Examples of states that can be represented by MPOs include ground states of most quantum systems in one dimension \cite{eisert2010}, general Hamiltonians with decaying long-range interactions \cite{pirvu2010matrix}, and those generated by noisy quantum computers, where the noise could also limit the amount of quantum entanglement and thus enable an efficient state representation \cite{noh2020efficient}.
 Several approaches, such as maximum likelihood estimation \cite{baumgratz2013scalable,choi2022single} and tensor train cross approximation \cite{lidiak2022quantum}, have empirically demonstrated the scalable number of state copies when employing MPO in QST.
 Nevertheless, the theoretical analysis of this advantage has remained ambiguous in previous studies.
-Recently, we successfully obtained a theoretical guarantee on the recovery error of an MPO state using multiple Haar random projective measurements \cite{qin2024quantum}.
-To be specific, for any given $\epsilon>0$, we prove that with $\Omega(nd^2 \ol{r}^2\log n)$ different sets of Haar random projective measurement bases and $\Omega(n^3 d^2 \ol{r}^2\log n/\epsilon^2)$ total number of state copies, a properly constrained least-squares minimization using the empirical measurements stably recovers the ground-truth state with $\epsilon$-closeness in the Frobenius norm with high probability.
-While this result formally shows that MPOs can be reconstructed using an efficient number of state copies, it is not sample optimal as the scaling $n^3$ is much larger than the degrees of freedom ($O(n)$) in the MPOs.
-In addition, this work \cite{qin2024quantum} provides a projected gradient descent (i.e., iterative hard threshold) algorithm for performing the QST in practice, but does not provide a formal guarantee for that algorithm.
+Recently, the work \cite{qin2024quantum} successfully established a theoretical guarantee on the recovery error of an MPO state using multiple Haar random projective measurements.
+To be specific, for any given $\epsilon>0$, \cite{qin2024quantum} proves that with $O(nd^2 \ol{r}^2\log n)$ different sets of Haar random projective measurement bases and $O(n^3 d^2 \ol{r}^2\log n/\epsilon^2)$ total state copies, a properly constrained least-squares minimization using the empirical measurements stably can recover the ground-truth state with $\epsilon$-closeness in the Frobenius norm with high probability.
+While this result formally shows that MPOs can be reconstructed using polynomial number of state copies with regard to $n$, it is not sample efficient as the scaling $n^3$ is much larger than the degrees of freedom ($O(n)$) in the MPOs.
+In addition, this work \cite{qin2024quantum} provides a projected gradient descent (i.e., iterative hard thresholding) algorithm for performing the QST in practice, but does not provide a formal guarantee for that algorithm.